qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 * |text| :guilabel:`Text diagram`, a horizontally divided circle showing statistic values inside;
-* |histogram| :guilabel:`Histogram`, bars of varying colors for each attribute aligned next to each other
+* |histogram| :guilabel:`Histogram`, bars of varying colors for each attribute aligned next to each other;
-* |stackedBar| :guilabel:`Stacked bars`, Stacks bars of varying colors for each attribute on top of each other vertically or horizontally
+* |stackedBar| :guilabel:`Stacked bars`, stacks bars of varying colors for each attribute on top of each other vertically or horizontally;
+* |stackedDiagram| :guilabel:`Stacked diagram`, stacks diagrams of equal or varying types, next to each other, vertically or horizontally.

 In the top right corner of the :guilabel:`Diagrams` tab, the |autoPlacementSettings|
 :sup:`Automated placement settings (applies to all layers)` button provides